signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/factor-analysis/factor-analysis-intro.md

 * Compare the results of PCA on the 50 questions with factor analysis using `nfactor=5`.
 In particular, use `corrplot()` to compare the loadings of the first five principal components and the results of factor analysis.

 * Create a logistic regression predictive model of gender in terms of the 50 questions, then in terms of the 5 factors derived from them.
 Compare the coefficients of the two models.
-You can use regular `glm()` because there are so many examples that it's not necessary to worry about regularization.
+You can use regular [`glm()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/glm.html) because there are sufficently many data points compared to variables that the effect of regularization will be relatively minor.

 * By focusing on the 10 questions corresponding to a trait, for each trait, can you replicate the subfactors of the Big 5 personality inventory traits given in [The Items in the Big Five Aspects Scales](http://ipip.ori.org/BFASKeys.htm)?
 See also the original paper [Between Facets and Domains: 10 Aspects of the Big Five](http://jordanbpeterson.com/Psy230H/docs/2014/15DeYoung.pdf)?